 ENVIRONMENTAL

-Risk that changes in the price of raw materials and commodities (steel, copper, fuel) will affect the Company's production costs.
+Risk that changes in the price of raw materials (e.g., steel, copper) and commodities (e.g., gas, energy), including those from renewable sources, will affect the Company’s production costs.
 This risk may arise for example as a result of catastrophic events affecting the supply chain or as a result of changes in customs policies or international agreements regarding import/export.

-Risk that the Company does not invest adequately in environmental protection, with consequent harm to the community in both the short and medium/long term.
+Risk that the Group, in carrying out its production activities, may cause damage to environmental matrices (water, land, air) with consequent harm to the local territory and the community both in the short and medium/long term.
 This risk may arise due to a lack of timely or adequate transposition of existing and emerging regulations into internal processes, a flawed system of management, control and mitigation of potential environmental impacts arising from its activities (e.g. pollution, energy consumption, environmental disaster, damage to biodiversity) or poor training, information and awareness raising given to individuals.

 SOCIAL